-The ample lady in the picture opposite could well be the oldest piece of ceramic art sculpture in the world.
+The ample lady in the picture opposite could well be the oldest piece of clay art sculpture in the world.
 She's called The Venus of Dolní Vestonice.
 She dates back to the Stone Age.

-The Venus pictured below right was made somewhere between 27,000 to 31,000 years ago - technically known as the Gravettian period of the upper Palaeolithic - or Late Stone Age.
+The clay venus of Dolni was sculpted somewhere between 27,000 to 31,000 years ago - technically known as the Gravettian period of the upper Palaeolithic (late Stone Age).

 It was found in modern times somewhere in deepest Europe (Czech Republic).
-The age of this piece of Venus figure clay art is mind-blowing.
+The age of this figurative clay art is mind-blowing.

 To put it into perspective, modern man (i.e. Homo Sapiens) is thought to have evolved around only 130,000 years ago.

-Clearly, getting our hands dirty with clay is important to us and evolved right along with our development of more sophisticated tools (which started around 50,000 years ago).
+Clearly, getting our hands dirty with clay is important, evolving with our development of more sophisticated tools (which experts say started around 50,000 years ago).

 A 'Ming vase' is synonymous with high value.
-However, a Ming vase is a mere newcomer in the clay art stakes, being a mere 500 years old.
+However, a Ming vase is a relative newcomer in the clay art stakes, being a mere 500 years old.